msrose/linkadex/README.md

 ## About

+> What is Linkadex?

 Linkadex is a dynamic bookmark management application.

+> What the heck is a dynamic bookmark management application?

+Linkadex provides each user with a means of managing website bookmarks from within a web application.
+This way, you can have a personlized page of attractive links to the pages you use most frequently.

+> But doesn't my web browser do that already?

+In a sense, yes.
+But something like Linkadex is truly cross platform.
+It can be accessed from any browser on any modern device, without having to install any programs or import bookmarks from somewhere else.
+Linkadex allows your bookmarks to shine on their own dedicated page.

+> How did you come up with the idea for Linkadex?

-What the heck does that even mean?
-Well, as an alternative to using bookmarks in a browser, I created a web page with my most frequently used links on it, specifically my first [personal page](http://www.michaelrose.heliohost.org).
-I soon found that all the links became outdated, because I would have to edit the source code every time I wanted to change, add, or remove a link.
-Linkadex solves this problem by providing a web interface to manage a page of bookmarks.
+I implemented something similar on my first [personal page](http://www.michaelrose.heliohost.org).
+However, since the links were hard coded into the page, they all became outdated, because I would have to edit the source code every time I wanted to change, add, or remove a something.
+Linkadex solves this problem by letting users do all the dirty work quickly and easily just by logging in.

+> How did you come up with the name?

+Link + index = Linkadex.
+Which is essentially what Linkadex is, an index page for your links.
+A friend pointed out to me that Linkadex sounds like [Rolodex](http://en.wikipedia.org/wiki/Rolodex), which is another good analogy.

+> How do I get started with Linkadex?

+Visit the [home page](https://linkadex.herokuapp.com).
+Here you can sign up for an account, and after receiving your verification email you're all set.
+Please see the [docs](https://linkadex.herokuapp.com/docs) for more information on how to use the application.

 ## Terminology